Home About Us Newsletters Articles Forum Links

 Garden Railway

 The section has two Gauge One layouts at our Colney Heath site, the first of which was constructed in 2000.
 This track is mainly used for SM45, ie Narrow Gauge prototypes at a scale of 16 mm:1 foot running on 45 mm gauge track, and is still maintained to its former standard.
-There is also a separate working O-Gauge circuit.
+The O-Gauge circuit has been discontinued.

 In 2010 the section constructed a new and larger track a short distance away from the first one.
 Like the first track the new layout has three concentric circuits and has loops which permit ‘double running’ ie two locos and their trains on the same track simultaneously.